Contactless Transport – Hoverwing Ground Effect Vehicle

 • Travel in fields with crops, such as wheat or barley

-• Exceed the speed where the hull experiences aerodynamic lift that exceeds its weight.
-If you do, the craft lifts at the front and then flips onto its side
+• Exceed the speed where aerodynamic lift outweighs the hull’s weight — otherwise the craft risks lifting at the front and flipping onto its side

-Add correctly designed aerofoils and control surfaces and these limitations disappear.
+By adding correctly designed aerofoils and control surfaces, these limitations can be overcome.

 GROUND EFFECT

-Tthe aerofoils need to provide sufficient lift to raise the hull clear of the water or ground, but not into free flight.
-The lift that is generated by an aircraft in free flight is roughly two-thirds generated by negative pressure on the wings’ upper surfaces and one third positive pressure below.
-However, if the wings are close enough to the ground or water, additional positive pressure builds up beneath the wings.
-This is because the air is effectively squeezed between the wing and the ground or water, which is termed called “Ground Effect”.
+Aerofoils must generate enough lift to raise the hull clear of the surface, but not into free flight.
+In free flight, roughly two-thirds of lift comes from negative pressure above the wings, and one-third from positive pressure below.
+However, when wings are close to the ground or water, additional positive pressure builds beneath them — the result of air being compressed between wing and surface.
+This is known as ground effect.

 SCALE MODEL TESTS

-Stabilisation: On-board pitch and roll sensor connected to control surfaces
+• Stabilisation: On-board pitch and roll sensor linked to control surfaces

 Model Hoverwing over Hogmoor Pond